 - SEA Games 200m Gold

 - He is also the first Filipino to ever run below 21 seconds.
 Having improved the national record to 20.96, he placed a credible 5th in the Finals at the Asian Champs in India.

 - In the 2017 SEA Games, he clocked another Sub 21 20.99 in the Heats.
 And then further lowered the national record to 20.84.

-- He has also had run 46.39 to win the SEA Games double.
-Which is the 2nd fastest time in the countries history.
+- He has also had run 46.39 to win the SEA Games double, which is the 2nd fastest time in history.

-THE Philippine Athletics Track and Field Association will sack Fil-American runner Trenten Beram, a double gold medalist in the 2017 Malaysia Southeast Asian Games, for failing to compete in the recent Ayala Philippine Athletics Championships in Ilagan, Isabela.
+THE Philippine Athletics Track and Field Association will sack Fil-American runner Trenten Beram, a double gold medalist in the 2017 Malaysia Southeast Asian Games, to compete in the recent Ayala Philippine Athletics Championships Ilagan, Isabela.

 Athletics president Philip Ella Juico had said that he would not condone prima donnas on the national team even if they were as skilled and talented as Trenten Beram, who topped the men’s 200 and 400-meter races in Malaysia two years ago.

-In his SEA Games debut, the Scarsdale, New York native set new a national standard in winning the men’s 200-meter run in 20.84 seconds while ruling the 400-meter race the next day in 46.39 seconds.
+In his SEA Games debut, the Scarsdale, New York native set a new national standard in winning the men’s 200-meter run in 20.84 seconds while ruling the 400-meter race the next day 46.39 seconds.

 On top of his golden double, the former University of Connecticut varsity ace also won a bronze medal by anchoring the PH men’s 4×100-meter relay squad to a new national mark of 39.11 seconds.

 Beram received a windfall of P660,000 from the Philippine Sports Commission for his accomplishments in the Malaysia Games.